MrCabss69/PokerGrid/README.md

 # PokerGrid
 Interactive poker range matrix made with Poker and PyGame libraries from PiPy.
 Allows to select a range with a GUI.
-In the future it's supposed to be a MiniFlopzilla - or a simple preflop odds calculator.
+In the future it's supposed to be a MiniFlopzilla - or a simple preflop odds calculator range vs range.